rust-lang/rust/src/doc/rustc-dev-guide/src/rustbot.md

 **Updating the status of a PR**: we use "status labels" to reflect the status of PRs.
 For example, if your PR has merge conflicts, it will automatically be assigned the `S-waiting-on-author`, and reviewers might not review it until you rebase your PR.
-Once you did rebase your branch, you should change the labels yourself to remove the `S-waiting-on-author` label and add back `S-waiting-on-review`.
+Once you do rebase your branch, you should change the labels yourself to remove the `S-waiting-on-author` label and add back `S-waiting-on-review`.
 In this case, the `@rustbot` command will look like this: